 A lot of marketing feels like a bad date.
 You know, the kind where the person sitting across from you just talks about themselves and doesn’t ask you any questions to actually get to know you.
-By contrast, personalized marketing is like the person who wants to connect, and woo you with a conversation about your interests.
+By contrast, personalized marketing is like the person who actually wants to connect, and woo you with a conversation about your interests.

-Personalized marketing gets the second date — or in this case, clicks and conversions.
+Marketing personalization gets the second date — or in this case, clicks and conversions.

 Why’s that?
 Because personalized marketing is all about tailoring your campaigns to provide a customized experience for your e-commerce site visitors.
 And in the modern market, the majority of customers expect it, which means brands that design the same messaging for all their customers are so last season.